CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Upgrade Notice ==

-= 1.8.11 =
+= 1.9 =
-* This update fixes some issues with the episode download links not always working.
+* This release adds a number of useful new features, including the ability to customise each series' RSS feed.